adonisjs/v6-docs/content/docs/testing/console_tests.md

+---
+summary: Command-line testing in AdonisJS using the Ace command framework.
+---

 # Console tests

 Command-line tests refer to testing custom Ace commands that are part of your application or the package codebase.